julianfigueroaGL/gorilla-cast-docs/docs/intro/index.md

 As initial assets, you will get:

 1. **Itunes public API** as main data source to query and reproduce tracks.
 To read more about this resource you can [click here](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/)
 2. **A pre-built API proxy library** that provides you with the main base methods to consume the previous resource.
-This will allow you to stay focused on learning Vue rather than losing focus with other technologies/approaches.
+This will allow you to stay focused on learning Vue.js rather than loosing focus with other technologies/approaches.
 You can check this resource using [this link](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).

 ### Development Process